salizzar/gordon/README.md

 ```

+Gordon will look for yaml file defined by `--recipe` parameter before detect a gordon.yml on your current directory.
 For more details about all parameters available, please run `gordon --help`.

 Another way is using CLI directly.
 Below some examples how to use it.